What is Product Discovery?

 According to Salesforce and Publicis Sapient, “75% of consumers’ search queries are brand new each month, showing just how fast consumers are discovering new product types, brands, and features.”
 And this gets us to one of the most critical aspects of product discovery – ecommerce search.
 Search also lets brands understand what shoppers are looking for on the website – giving them vital information to connect shoppers with their ideal product.

 At least, that’s true in theory.

-But, most eCommerce search is centrally flawed – with the majority of the vendors doing a bare minimum of simple text and phrase matching to throw up product results.
+But, most ecommerce search is centrally flawed – with most vendors doing a bare minimum of simple text and phrase matching to throw up product results.
 Such a scenario makes for a search experience that is non-intuitive and irrelevant – ultimately playing a detrimental role in the purchase decision.
-In a study commissioned by Baymard Institute, findings on eCommerce search and results show that “surprisingly dismal support for essential eCommerce search query types.”
+In a study commissioned by Baymard Institute, findings on ecommerce search and results show “surprisingly dismal support for essential ecommerce search query types.”

 - 70% require users to search with the same product jargon the site uses

 - 22% of websites don’t support search queries for a color variation

 - 60% don’t support thematic search queries, such as “winter inners” or “pool chair.”